rust-lang/mdBook/guide/src/format/configuration/renderers.md

   Defaults to `404.md`.
 - **site-url:** The url where the book will be hosted.
 This is required to ensure navigation links and script/css imports in the 404 file work correctly, even when accessing urls in subdirectories.
 Defaults to `/`.
+If `site-url` is set, make sure to use document relative links for your assets, meaning they should not start with `/`.
 - **cname:** The DNS subdomain or apex domain at which your book will be hosted.
   This string will be written to a file named CNAME in the root of your site, as required by GitHub Pages (see [*Managing a custom domain for your GitHub Pages